-Next EHRA EP exam will be held during the EHRA EUROPACE 2013 congress in Athens, Greece.
+The next EHRA EP exam will be held on 23 June 2015 during the EHRA EUROPACE - CARDIOSTIM congress in Milan, Italy.

 First time fee